HigherOrderCO/Bend/docs/syntax.md

     ...
 ```

-When calling `go`, the function must receive the same number of arguments as the number of state variables.
+When calling `fork`, the function must receive the same number of arguments as the number of state variables.

 It is equivalent to this inline recursive function: